BernardScottIII/SUBSCRIBE_challenge/README.md

 # Submission
-Here is my submission.
+This is my submission for the challenge problem.
+I used Ruby to complete this challenge.
+I successfully completed it within the provided time frame.

 ## Run Instructions
-1. Download the files [on my GitHub page](https://github.com/BernardScottIII), or at https://github.com/BernardScottIII.
+1. Download the files [from the repository](https://github.com/BernardScottIII/SUBSCRIBE_challenge), or at https://github.com/BernardScottIII/SUBSCRIBE_challenge.

 2. Ensure Ruby version 2.6.10p210 (2022-04-12 revision 67958) [universal.arm64e-darwin24] is installed.